 Strong, sweet, rich — what sounds like the description on a dating profile is actually the qualities of your new true love: Cuban coffee, also known as cafecito.

 A favorite beverage not only on the island of Cuba but also in Cuban diaspora communities, cafecito is easy to make and almost too easy to drink.
-In this post, we’ll talk about what Cuban coffee is and provide a Cuban coffee recipe to make and enjoy it yourself.
+In this post, we’ll discuss what Cuban style coffee is and provide a Cuban coffee recipe to make and enjoy it yourself.

 Let’s dive in to discover what makes Cuban coffee taste so unique!